Table of Contents

 Continuous Shooting Speed

-The A77 II features a continuous shooting speed of up to 12 frames per second (fps), making it one of the fastest in its class.
-This high burst rate is ideal for capturing fast-moving subjects, such as in sports or wildlife photography.
-The camera’s buffer capacity supports up to 60 JPEGs or 25 RAW files in a single burst, providing ample room for high-speed shooting.
+The A77 II can reach a maximum continuous shooting speed of up to 12 frames per second (fps), which is one of the fastest in this field.
+This very high burst rate is particularly useful in events such as sports or wildlife photography, where subjects are fast-moving.
+This high-speed shooting capability is not limited because the camera’s buffer can support 60 JPEGs or 25 RAW files in a single burst.

 Autofocus System